Russia's Underwater Response: Skif Missiles to Nullify American "Golden Dome"

 Why This Is a Response to the "Golden Dome"

 The idea of the American ABM system is to prevent a retaliatory strike by destroying missiles at launch.
-But if the launch occurs from underwater, directly from the bottom, this makes interception almost impossible.
+But if the launch occurs from underwater, directly from the seabed, this makes interception virtually impossible.

 Even the limited range of the "Skif" does not matter — by placing the installations closer to the enemy's coast, any strategic goal can be achieved.

 In essence, this is an asymmetric response to space weapons — not into the sky, but into the depths.
-That is why analysts call the "Skif" an "ABM nightmare" and a new stage in the evolution of nuclear deterrence.
+That is why analysts call "Skif" a "nightmare for ABM" and a new stage in the evolution of nuclear deterrence.

 What Are the Difficulties